A simple recipe for rich and decadent paleo almond butter cups, easy to make with 5 simple ingredients – too good to resist!

 Plus… it’ll give you the courage to make them more often, right?

 If you venture out to make these delicious treats, come back and let me know how you like them.
-Find us on Instagram, and tag us in your creation – I’d love to see them!
+Rate the recipe.
+Leave a comment.
+I want and need to know if these were just as dangerous in your house as they are in mine. 😆😉

 Don’t these yummies just want to make you lick the screen?
 Me too.